-We have entered into managed services agreements with professional medical services companies that provide healthcare services to patients in our XpresCheckTM Wellness Centers.
-The medical services companies will pay XpresTest a monthly management fee to operate in the XpresCheckTM Wellness Centers.
-As a result of uncertainties around the cash flows of the XpresCheckTM Wellness Centers during 2020, the Company concluded that the collectability criteria to qualify as a contract under ASC 606 was not met, and no revenue associated with the monthly management fee was recognized for the year ending December 31, 2020 from the managed services agreements.
-Based on the reassessment performed for the three months ending March 31, 2021, the Company recognized \$8,178 of revenue, including revenue of \$3,186 related to 2020, for new and existing managed services agreements which meet the collectability criteria.
+We have entered into MSAs with professional medical services companies that provide healthcare services to patients in our XpresCheckTM Wellness Centers.
+The medical services companies will pay XpresTest, a monthly management fee to operate in the XpresCheckTM Wellness Centers.
+As a result of uncertainties around the cash flows of the XpresCheckTM Wellness Centers during 2020, we concluded that the collectability criteria to qualify as a contract under ASC 606 was not met, and no revenue associated with the monthly management fee was recognized for the year ending December 31, 2020 from the managed services agreements.
+Based on the reassessment performed for the three and six months ending June 30, 2021, we recognized revenue of \$8,669 and \$16,843 (including revenue of \$3,186 related to 2020), respectively, for new and existing managed services agreements which meet the collectability criteria.